fredrik-bakke/agda-unimath/src/foundation/decidable-equality.lagda.md

 ## Definition

-A type `A` is said to have decidable equality if `Id x y` is a decidable type for every `x y : A`.
+A type `A` is said to have decidable equality if `x ＝ y` is a decidable type for every `x y : A`.

 ```agda